 In addition to the team incentive, all incentive pools include an element of Group Adjusted Funds From Operations (AFFO) to ensure that individual and team incentive outcomes are linked to the overall performance of Dexus.
-Each business unit's share of the AFFO is determined based on the business unit's relative contribution to the Dexus result, and is aggregated to make up the total pool available each year.
+Each business unit's share of the AFFO is determined based on the business unit's relative contribution to the Dexus result and is aggregated to make up the total pool available each year.

 Allocations to individuals from the total available team incentive pool are determined by the team leader with oversight from management.
 Appraisal of performance (and therefore reward) considers both the results achieved by the individual and the behaviours exhibited while delivering those outcomes to clients.
-Oversight of the allocation process ensures that individual reward is appropriate and aligned to market.
+Oversight of the allocation process ensures that individual reward is appropriate and aligned to the market.

-Deferral arrangements are in place to support long-term retention of high performing individuals with 25% of the incentive outcome being deferred.
-Deferred amounts generally vest in two equal tranches at the end of years one and two.
+Deferral arrangements are in place to support long-term retention of high performing individuals.
+Deferred amounts vest in two equal tranches at the end of years one and two.
 The deferred amount is only paid if the employee remains employed by Dexus at the vesting date.